DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-14-service-worker.md

 `"index": "/index.html"` tells the service worker which page is the root page of our application.

 The assetGroups array, `"assetGroups":`, tells the service worker which **static** assets it should cache.
-The first set named **app** tells service-worker to cache our favicon, index.html, the web manifest file, all styles and all JavaScript files.
-InstallMode of **prefetch** tells service-worker to cache these assets before loading the app.
+The first set named **app** tells service-worker to cache our favicon, index.html, the web manifest file, all styles in the root folder and all JavaScript files in the root folder.
+You can change these to, for instance, load all CSS in any CSS folder.
+InstallMode of **prefetch** tells service-worker to cache these assets **before** loading the app.

+The **assets** assetGroup is configured a little differently.
+InstallMode of **lazy** tells service worker to cache these assets only as they are used.
+This means if the user loses their internet connection before these assets are loaded the first time, the user will not see them.
+It's a good idea, however, to load some assets on an as-needed-basis to speed up initial load of the app.   updateMode of **prefetch** tells service-worker that when a new version of the app is available and the user is already using the app, it can prefetch these assets or lazy load them.
+In this section all files under **assets** folder and sub-folders are loaded as well as all files with certain file extensions such as svg, jpg, png, etc.

 ## How does service worker handle updates?